-TREES Participants shall include forests in their NDCs2.
+TREES Participants, or the Participant's national government, shall include forests in their NDCs.3

-In addition, Participants must demonstrate conformance with Cancún Safeguards related requirements, including:
+In addition, national government Participants must demonstrate conformance with Cancún Safeguards related requirements, including:

 - 1. Having addressed and respected the safeguards (Section 12), - 2.
 Having submitted the most recent Summary of Information to the UNFCCC for any year where results-based payments under TREES are sought, and - 3.
 Having either a digital or analog system for providing information on safeguards.